Avast vs AVG

 Avast and AVG both deliver robust antivirus solutions, but they’re distinct brands despite Avast’s acquisition of AVG in 2016.
 This analysis aims to help you distinguish between the two and identify the superior option.

-Key factors include the efficacy of malware protection – which encompasses threats like adware, viruses, and trojans – and additional features, performance, design, and customer support.
+Key factors include the efficacy of malware protection, encompassing threats like adware, viruses, and trojans, and additional features, performance, design, and customer support.

 In a nutshell, Avast takes the crown.
 It offers a well-rounded security suite with high malware protection rates and solid performance.
-Its pricing structure is transparent, featuring four clear tiers to help you choose the most suitable package.
+Its transparent pricing structure features four clear tiers to help you choose the most suitable package.

 Interested in the full breakdown?
 Keep reading to see how each product fared in my tests.